dbt-labs/tap-ringcentral/README.md

 It:

-- Generates a catalog of available data in the Amazon Advertising API
+- Generates a catalog of available data in the RingCentral API
 - Extracts the following resources:
     - [Contacts](https://developers.ringcentral.com/api-reference#Company-Contacts-listDirectoryEntries)
     - [Call Logs](https://developers.ringcentral.com/api-reference#Call-Log-loadUserCallLog)